BlackForgeStudio/NSR-AI-API/DEVELOPER.md

 Failure to follow these guidelines may result in your addon being blocked by the core plugin's security manager.

-## 8. Further Assistance
+## 7. Further Assistance

-For any further questions or issues, please refer to the main `README.md` or contact the NSR-AI development team (blackforge31@gmail.com).
+For any further questions or issues, please refer to the main `README.md` or open an issue in this repository.

-## 9. Addon Recommendations & Freedom of Development
+## 8. Addon Recommendations & Freedom of Development

 We want to encourage you to build whatever you can imagine!
 The NSR-AI ecosystem thrives on developer creativity, and we want to see your unique ideas come to life.